 Allegations of Tax Fraud

-Lead by Robert M. Wilson, Kimball & Wilson LLP, provides representation to individuals and corporation who have been contacted by the Criminal Investigation Division of the IRS.
-Kimball & Wilson LLP can assist you whether you are a third party recipient of an Administrative Summons or Grand Jury Subpoena or the subject or target of the investigation.
+Lead by Robert M. Wilson, Kimball & Wilson LLP, provides representation to individuals and corporations which have been contacted by the Criminal Investigation Division of the IRS.
+Kimball & Wilson, LLP can assist you whether you are a third party recipient of an Administrative Summons or Grand Jury Subpoena or the subject or target of the investigation.

 Grand Jury Investigations

 Some IRS criminal investigations are also conducted by a federal grand jury.
 Many times these cases are parallel investigation done in conjunction with another federal investigation being conducted by another federal law enforcement agency such as the FBI, Secret Service or DEA.
 One major difference between an administrative investigation and one conducted by a grand jury is that the latter utilizes grand jury subpoenas to procure documents and records and to obtain information from third-party witnesses.